dbohlender/canfar.github.io/docs/vospace.md

 **Browse**.
 Navigate to the file you want to upload and click on it (this behavior is slightly browser dependent).
 Click **Upload**.
-After a pause (expect about 2 seconds + 1 second per MB of file size) the screen will refresh and your file will uploaded
+After a pause (expect about 2 seconds + 1 second per MB of file size) the screen will refresh and your file will uploaded.
 - To download one file, click on a link and save it like you would a normal link.
 - To download multiple files, tick off on the appropriate boxes on the leftmost column, or click on the top box to select all the files.
 Click on **Download**.
 You will be redirected to CADC download